agentuity/agent-react-miami-concierge-template/README.md

 > [!WARNING]
 > This repository is under heavy development and it is not yet stable or ready for use.

-This repository contains a template for building a concierge-style application using React, showcasing integration with Agentuity's agent platform.
+This repository contains a template for building a concierge-style agents using Agentuity, showcasing integration with Agentuity's agent platform.
 This template demonstrates how to create a Miami-themed concierge application that can help users with recommendations, bookings, and local information.

 ## Overview